327 Bottom End

 SBC Harmonic Balancer

 Several harmonic balancers were used on small-block Chevy engines, depending on the horsepower of the motor.
 There are three bolts holding the crank pulley to the damper.
 327 crankshafts never came from the factory with a harmonic balancer bolt, but it was, and still is, a popular upgrade.
-The crank from my engine had the fourth bolt in the center.
+The crank from this engine had the fourth bolt in the center.

 Always check that the timing pointer is correct for the engine.
 Otherwise, you'll never set the timing correctly.